Newton numbers, vanishing polytopes and algebraic degrees: Manifestations of the Newton numbers

 Lemma \ref{nu_e=mv_lemma} implies the latter example.
 We can also apply Lemma \ref{nu_e=nu_lem} to obtain a formula for the ED-degree via the (usual) Newton number.
 In this case the $e$-Newton number also equals the $\ell$-Newton number, see Remark \ref{ell=nu_rem}.

 The $e$-Newton number formula (Theorem \ref{alg_deg_th}(3)) is more general since it does not require the supports to contain the origin.
-In this more general case the mixed volume and the (usual or $\ell$-) Newton number formulas are no longer correct.
+In this more general case the formulas with mixed volume and the (usual or $\ell$-) Newton number are no longer correct.
+Here is an example.